daviel/Love2D-Benchmarks/README.md

 ## How-To
-For automatic testing you can run the testSuite.sh like this: ./testSuite or ./testSuite 4 for 4 iterations per benchmark or as this ./testSuite.sh 2 Circle\ Physics/main.lua for 2 iterations of the Circle Physics benchmark.
+For automatic testing you can run the testSuite.sh like this:

+    # run all benchmarks 5 times
+    ./testSuite

+    # for 4 iterations per benchmark or as this
+    ./testSuite 4

+    # for 2 iterations of the Circle Physics benchmark.
+    ./testSuite.sh 2 Circle\ Physics/main.lua

 After that you get the result in your console with calculated average, minimum and maximum as well as every result of every iteration.

 ## Benchmarking